-Katherine Beckett is a Professor in the Departments of Law, Societies, and Justice and S. Frank Miyamoto Professor of Sociology at the University of Washington.
+Katherine Beckett is Chair and Professor in the Department of Law, Societies, and Justice and S. Frank Miyamoto Professor of Sociology at the University of Washington.
 She is also a faculty associate and steering committee member of the University of Washington’s Center for Human Rights.

 Professor Beckett’s research analyzes the causes and consequences of legal changes and penal practices.
-Some of her recent research projects have explored the consequences of criminal justice expansion for social inequality, the role of race in drug law enforcement and the administration of the death penalty in Washington State, the assessment of fees and fines, the transformation of urban social control practices in the United States, the proliferation of long and life sentences, and the politics of urban disorder.
-She is the author of numerous articles and three books on these topics, including, most recently, Banished: The New Social Control in Urban America, published in 2010 by Oxford University Press, co-authored with Steve Herbert, and a finalist for the C. Wright Mills Book Award.
+Her research projects have explored the consequences of criminal justice expansion for social inequality, the role of race in drug law enforcement and the administration of the death penalty in Washington State, the assessment of fees and fines, the transformation of urban social control practices in the United States, the proliferation of long and life sentences, and the politics of urban disorder.
+She is the author of numerous articles and three books on these topics.

-Professor Beckett has worked closely with a number of civic organizations, including the Public Defender Association, the Concerned Lifer's Organization, the Racial Disparity Project and Columbia Legal Services.
-She recently conducted research in partnership with the King County Prosecuting Attorney’s Office as well as the Northwest Defender’s Association.
+Professor Beckett has worked closely with a number of civic organizations, including the Public Defender Association, the Concerned Lifer's Organization, the Racial Disparity Project, and Columbia Legal Services.

 Professor Beckett’s work has been supported by the National Science Foundation, Allen Family Foundation, the Ford Foundation, the Washington State Minority & Justice Commission, the Open Society Institute, and others.
 She has received numerous awards for her research, teaching and service work, including the University of Washington’s Public Service Award.
 She was elected to membership in the Washington State Academy of Sciences in 2016.